AtiqBytes/passport-jwt-nestjs/README.md

 ## Authorization with Enum Files:

 Files Involved: role.enum.ts
-- I learned that we can manage authorization effectively using enum files.
+- I learned that defining roles in an enum file like roles.enum.ts allows for effective role management.
-- By defining roles such as admin and user in role.enum.ts, we can then add an extra column, role, to an entity (e.g., user.entity.ts)
+-  By using enums, I can define roles such as admin and user and integrate these roles into the system consistently.
-- This setup allows the database to recognize which entity has which role and apply the appropriate permissions.
+-   This ensures that roles are standardized across the application, especially when used in role-based access control.

+## Role Management in User and Admin Entities:

+Files Involved: user.entity.ts, admin.entity.ts

+- I added a role column to both the User and Admin entities.
+- This column helps assign a specific role to each user or admin in the system.
+-  When retrieving users from the database, this role is included in the JWT token to handle role-based authorization.

 ## Defining Roles in DTOs:

-Files Involved: create-user.dto.ts
+Files Involved: create-user.dto.ts, create-admin.dto.ts

-- When creating Data Transfer Objects (DTOs), such as create-user.dto.ts, I included an additional attribute called role of type Role.
+- I ensured that when creating users or admins, the role attribute is included in the DTOs (Data Transfer Objects).
-- This ensures that when creating a user, the backend expects the role to be part of the request structure.
+-  This guarantees that the role is part of the request structure when creating new users or admins, making the role available for authorization checks.

 ##  Role Decorator and Guard:

-Files Involved: role.decorator.ts, roles.guard.ts
+Files Involved: roles.decorator.ts, roles.guard.ts

-- To utilize the role variable, I created a role decorator (role.decorator.ts).
+- I created a Roles decorator (roles.decorator.ts) to specify which roles are allowed to access specific routes.
-- This decorator is applied to routes, such as a signup route, and allows specifying which roles (e.g., user or admin) are required.
+- The decorator allows me to define which roles (e.g., admin or user) are required to access a route.

--  The role guard (roles.guard.ts) is then used to enforce these role requirements on the route.
+- The RolesGuard (roles.guard.ts) then enforces these role requirements.

-## Issue with Global Auth Guard:
+-  Initially, I faced issues when the guard failed due to roles.includes not being a function, but I fixed this by ensuring roles was always an array.
+-
+## Handling Admin and User Login with JWT:

-## Files Involved: auth.module.ts, auth.guard.ts
+Files Involved: auth.service.ts, jwt.strategy.ts, local.strategy.ts

+- I implemented a system where both admins and users can log in using the same authentication service.
-- I encountered an issue where signup and signin routes were not functioning correctly.
+-  Initially, I faced an issue where only user logins were working because I was only checking UsersService for validation.
-- The problem was that the authentication guard (auth.guard.ts) was registered globally in auth.module.ts, applying it to all routes.
-- Since signup and signin should not require a token, this setup caused problems.
-The solution was to use a public decorator on the signup route, allowing access without restriction.
+-   I solved this by adding a check for AdminService in AuthService, ensuring that both admins and users can log in and receive their respective JWT tokens.

+## Issues Faced:

-## JWT Payload and Role Encoding:
+## Fixing JWT Payload and Role Encoding:

 Files Involved: auth.service.ts, jwt.strategy.ts

+- I encountered an issue where the role was not included in the JWT payload, which caused the role guard to fail.
+-  To resolve this, I updated the generateAccessToken and generateRefreshToken methods in auth.service.ts to include the user's role in the JWT payload.
+-   Additionally, I fixed the JwtStrategy to ensure the roles were extracted correctly from the token payload.

+## Role-Based Route Protection and 403 Forbidden Issue:

+Files Involved: app.controller.ts, roles.guard.ts

+- When trying to access the /profile route, I encountered a 403 Forbidden error even though the correct roles were assigned.
+-  This was due to the roles not being properly included in the JWT or not being correctly handled in the JwtStrategy.
+-   Once I ensured that the roles were properly extracted and passed through the RolesGuard, the issue was resolved, and admins were able to access admin-only routes.

+##  Improper Roles Handling in Roles Guard:

+Files Involved: roles.guard.ts

+- The RolesGuard initially threw errors like roles.includes is not a function.
+-  This happened because roles was not always an array.
+-  After adding checks to ensure roles was an array, I was able to resolve the issue and properly enforce role-based access control.
+I also learned to log the roles and user.roles to debug these types of issues effectively.

+## JWT Role Handling and Forbidden Resource:

+Files Involved: roles.guard.ts, jwt.strategy.ts

-- Another issue arose when I could not access route protected by the role decorator.
+- Another issue arose when I consistently received a Forbidden resource error after login.
--  After investigation, I discovered that the JWT payload was only encoding the user ID and username, not the role.
+- The problem was that the roles in the JWT payload were not correctly handled in the RolesGuard or JwtStrategy.
--  As a result, the system could not verify the user's role.
--  To resolve this, I included the role in the JWT payload within auth.service.ts and updated jwt.strategy.ts accordingly.
-- With this change, access to protected routes based on roles began functioning correctly.
+-  I learned to ensure that the roles are properly encoded in the JWT and extracted correctly during validation to allow access to routes based on roles.

+## Testing Role Guards and Fixing Access Issues:

+Files Involved: app.controller.ts, roles.guard.ts

+- After resolving the role-based access issues, I tested the functionality by creating separate routes for users and admins, applying the @Roles() decorator to protect the routes.
+-  By using Postman to test login and accessing the protected routes, I confirmed that only admins could access admin-only routes and users could not.

 ## License